 This is the guide you should save for future use.
 You might also want to read our complete guide on how to avoid stains: “How to Clean Granite Countertops”.
 If you’re looking for more tips on how to take care of your countertop, we also have our definitive guide on granite countertops!

 Understanding Granite Stains

-Kitchens are always full of liquids prone to stain a natural stone such as fruit juices, wine, coffee, tea, water, vinegar, vegetable and olive oils, ketchup, bbq sauce, etc., and that makes it really hard to avoid stains unless your stone is sealed.
+Kitchens are always full of liquids prone to stain a natural stone such as fruit juices, wine, coffee, tea, water, vinegar, vegetable and olive oils, ketchup, BBQ sauce, etc., and that makes it really hard to avoid stains unless your stone is sealed.

 Find out more about sealing by reading our article: “How To Seal Granite Countertops”.